NVIDIA/NVFlare/docs/user_guide/security/serialization.rst

 FOBS supports enum types by registering decomposers automatically for all classes that are subclasses of :code:`Enum`.

+FOBS treats all other classes as dataclass by registering a generic decomposer for dataclasses.
+Dataclass is a class whose constructor only changes the state of the object without side-effects.
+Side-effects include changing global variables, creating network connection, files etc.

 FOBS throws :code:`TypeError` exception when it encounters an object with no decomposer registered.
 For example,
 ::